Nantwich: Geography

 The tower of St Mary's Church was the origin (meridian) of the 6-inch and 1:2500 Ordnance Survey maps of Cheshire.

 Public transport

-Nantwich railway station is on the line from Crewe to Whitchurch, Shrewsbury and other towns along the Welsh border.
-It is served mainly by stopping trains between Crewe and Shrewsbury.
+Nantwich railway station is on the line between Crewe and Whitchurch, Shrewsbury and other towns along the Welsh border.
+It is served mainly by Transport for Wales trains running from Manchester Piccadilly and Crewe to Shrewsbury and onwards to stations in South Wales.

-Arriva, D&G Bus and a few smaller companies operate bus routes in and around Nantwich, some with funding from Cheshire East council.
+D&G Bus, Stagecoach and Mikro Coaches operate bus routes from Nantwich Bus Station and in and around Nantwich, some with funding from Cheshire East council.

 Education

 The town has eight primary schools (Highfields Community, Willaston Primary Academy, Millfields, Pear Tree, St Anne's (Catholic), Stapeley Broad Lane (Church of England), The Weaver and Nantwich Primary Academy) and two secondary schools, Brine Leas School and Malbank School and Sixth Form College.
 Reaseheath College runs further education and higher education courses in conjunction with Harper Adams University and the University of Chester.
 A sixth-form college at Brine Leas opened in September 2010.

 For the London 2012 Olympic Games, Malbank School and Sixth Form College was nominated to represent the North West.